vectordotdev/vector/docs/manual/setup/getting-started.md

 Our second component, `sinks.out`, uses the [`console` source][docs.sinks.console] which tells Vector to simply print the data to stdout.
 The `encoding.codec` option tells Vector to print the data as plain text (unencoded).
-The `inputs` option creates a pipeline from our source, which receives events, to our sink, which sends those events onwards.

 The `inputs` option in our `sinks.out` component tells Vector where this sink's events are coming from.
 In our case, events are received from our other component, the source identified as `in`.

 ## Hello World!